RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-MVC-Development-with-Business-Objects/Step-9-Adding-a-new-customer.md

-﻿Adding a new customer is actually quite easy.
+Adding a new customer is actually quite easy.
 In fact the existing code we have already provides for this functionality for the most part and we only need very minor changes.

 To make this work we'll need to: